CDT/blog/source/_posts/Redis.md

 `redis-cli`: connects to localhost on port 6379.
 `redis-cli -h [host] -p [port] -a [password]`: connect to specified host and port.
 If password contains special character, wrap it in quotes.

+## node redis
+Note that `redis` does not work in browser environment.